 Juggling multiple contractors and clients at the same time makes it challenging for construction companies to keep track of everything that’s going on at once.
 Employee and contractor CRM software makes it easy to monitor your operations at both a high level and through detailed project views so that you can quickly see what your teams are doing.

 For example, you can monitor specific work orders or change orders, as well as what tasks still need to be completed to move projects through the sales and operational pipelines.
-Keeping all the data you need in one place makes it easier to get insights and accurately forecast future performance, scope and project timelines.
+The best CRM software for construction keeps all the data you need in one place makes it easier to get insights and accurately forecast future performance, scope and project timelines.

 Improved collaboration